This post may contain affiliate links. I receive a small commission if you use these links, with no extra cost to you.

 Khao Sok National Park is a little trickier to get to than other national parks in Thailand, but I promise you, it is absolutely worth it!

 Khao Sok is best reached from Phuket, Krabi, Koh Lak or Surat Thani.
 Local transport does not run to Khao Sok, but from any of these towns, you can get a shared minibus.
 You will need to book your ticket in advance as spaces are limited.
-I booked our tickets from Surat Thani for £6 per person with Phantip Travel via 12go.
+I booked our tickets from Surat Thani for £6 per person with Phantip Travel via 12go (my go-to transport booking site when I was travelling in Asia).
 The journey from Surat Thani was only 2 hours and was relatively smooth.

 Wherever you travel from, the bus will drop you off at the bus stop along the main road, just outside of Khao Sok village.
 Check with your accommodation, as many of them offer a pickup from the bus stop.
 If not, there are taxis at the bus stop which you can take to your hotel.

 For our journey out of Khao Sok, we booked another minibus with Pichet Travel company, travelling directly to our hotel in Ao Nang.
-This time we booked with Bookaway and the price was £10 per person and it took around 3 hours.
+The price was £10 per person and it took around 3 hours.

 Quick tip: The bus we had booked for our return journey was cancelled as there weren't enough people booked onto it.
 Luckily when we arrived at the bus stop, the owner of one of the shops called the transport company for us and we waited in her shop for an hour and half until the next bus came and we got on that one.
 Remember: always give the company a working phone number and be ready to pick it up!